Looking for Mr. Goodbar (film): Plot

-Through her job, Theresa also meets and dates an Irish-American welfare caseworker, James Morrissey.
-Her parents approve of the responsible James, seeing him as a potential husband for Theresa.
+Through her job, Theresa meets and dates an Irish-American welfare caseworker, James Morrissey.
+Her parents approve, seeing him as a potential husband for Theresa.
 However, the couple do not have sex because James wants a traditional courtship and a monogamous relationship.
 Theresa sees this as stifling her freedom.
-Although James initially seems nice, over time he appears to become controlling and disrespectful of Theresa.
-Moreover, he shows signs of being just as selfish as Tony.
+Although James initially seems nice, he becomes controlling and disrespectful.

-Meanwhile, Theresa begins to go out to more marginal places and has sex with complete strangers, often with older men.
-Tony eventually returns and acts as if nothing had happened.
+Meanwhile, Theresa begins to go out to marginal places and has sex with strangers, often older men.
+Tony returns and acts as if nothing had happened.
 He barges in on Theresa while she is with another man and chases him away.
-Tony becomes controlling and abusive, and Theresa also discovers that he is a street hustler.
-She breaks up with Tony but he stalks and harasses her, both at home and at her workplace.
+Tony becomes controlling and abusive, and Theresa discovers that he is a street hustler.
+She breaks up with him, but he stalks and harasses her.
 After imagining what could happen if Tony were to turn her in to the police as revenge, Theresa gathers up all of the drugs in her apartment and flushes them down the toilet.

-With the New Year approaching, Theresa resolves to turn over a new leaf and take control of her life.
-On New Year's Eve, she meets Gary Cooper White in a bar, and cajoles him into helping her avoid James.
+With the New Year approaching, she resolves to turn over a new leaf and take control of her life.
+On New Year's Eve, she meets Gary Cooper White in a bar and cajoles him into helping her avoid James.
 Gary has been living with his gay lover George Price but lies to Theresa, telling her that he has a pregnant wife in Florida.
-When they are in bed together at her apartment, Gary finds himself unable to achieve an erection.
-Theresa tells him that it is okay if they do not have sex but Gary misinterprets this as questioning his sexuality.
-In a rage, Gary attacks her, rapes her, and stabs her to death.
+When they are in bed together at her apartment, Gary is unable to achieve an erection.
+Theresa tells him that it is okay if they do not have sex, but Gary misinterprets this as questioning his sexuality.
+In a rage, he attacks her, rapes her, and stabs her to death.

+Cast

+Casting notes

+Looking for Mr. Goodbar introduced LeVar Burton and Tom Berenger, as men whom the protagonist Theresa Dunn encounters.
+The film is also the first major screen credit for both Richard Gere and Brian Dennehy.

 Production

 For the sex scenes, Richard Brooks closed the set to all but essential crew.
 Diane Keaton still had difficulty the first time she was required to appear naked.
-When she heard Richard playing a Johann Sebastian Bach record during lunch, she asked if he could play the record during her scene.
+When she heard Brooks playing a Johann Sebastian Bach record during lunch, she asked if he could play the record during her scene.
 "Diane is so shy," he said later.
 "She could only do a nude scene if she was playing to the music.
 She couldn't play to a man.
 I think Bach would have been pleased."

 Release

 Looking For Mr. Goodbar grossed $1.5 million from 110 theaters in its opening weekend.
-Variety listed the film at number one at the US box office for the week based on their sample of 20-22 cities, however, Star Wars grossed more for the weekend.
+Variety listed the film at number one at the US box office for the week based on their sample of 20-22 cities; however, Star Wars grossed more for the weekend.
 After 16 days, the film expanded into 169 theatres and after 26 days of release it had grossed $8,128,345 and had spent another two weeks atop the US box office.